Frequently asked questions about SWING PDF Converter for Notes

 I’m a Lotus Notes Developer.
 Can I deploy the PDF functionality within my application?

 Absolutely.
 Just grab the PDF Converter libraries and other design elements, and insert them into your Notes/Domino applications.
-Employ the LotusScript API or Java API to convert Notes documents to PDF (or create PDFs using custom layouts – see FAQ: Alternate Forms).
+Employ the LotusScript API to convert Notes documents to PDF (or create PDFs using custom layouts – see FAQ: Alternate Forms).
 This way, SWING PDF Converter becomes a seamless part of your application, and you don’t need to install our product separately.

 Which Lotus Notes versions are supported?

 If the PDF conversion takes place on the client side:

 - Microsoft Windows, HCL Notes 10 or higher, IBM Notes 9, or IBM Lotus Notes 8, 7, 6.5.4

 If the PDF conversion takes place on the server side: